Shuyib/mouse_gut_OTU/README.md

 ---

 A codebook will be provided for the .csv file: I encourage you to go through the exercise [here.](http://77.235.253.122/tutorials/courses/16s-metabarcoding-analysis/) to generate the **0.16.cons.taxonomy.csv dataset**.
-Which was created by processing .fastq files obtained from *Mus musculus.* with [Mothur](https://www.mothur.org/).
+Which was created by processing .fastq files obtained from *Mus musculus* with [Mothur](https://www.mothur.org/).

-Download Anaconda for your operating system for Python 3 anaconda